ionic-team/ionic-portals/website/docs/for-iOS/quick-start.md

 This is a walkthrough on how to get a single Portal + web application setup.
 To begin this walkthrough it will be assumed that you have already signed up for access to Portals and you have your Portals key ready.

 First have your web application ready.
 We will add some configuration to it and then get it setup in Appflow.
+At the end of this walkthrough:

+- the web application will be setup in Appflow
+- each new Xcode iOS application build will pull the latest version of the web application from Appflow
+- the iOS application will have a Portal setup pointing to the web application files.

 ## 1. Create a capacitor config